Study Engineering at Cornell University

 Cornell University was reported 51st in the US for the Return on Investment (ROI) with 20 Year Net ROI = $646,000 and Annual ROI = 6.5 %.
 1395 found the jobs after passing out from Cornell extremely satisfying and rated 4 out of 5.

-Being one of the finest Universities in the country, Cornell University has a long list of famous alumni.
-Some of the famous names include Chief Technical Officer of Cisco Systems Padmasree Warrior, Co-founder, and Chairman of Qualcomm Irwin M. Jacobs, and Inventor of Air-Conditioning Willis Carrier.
+Being one of the finest Universities in the country, the university has a long list of famous alumni.
+The list of Cornell University notable alumni include Chief Technical Officer of Cisco Systems Padmasree Warrior, Co-founder, and Chairman of Qualcomm Irwin M. Jacobs, and Inventor of Air-Conditioning Willis Carrier.